Rotation Rules for my Needlework

 There is some overlap between 'historic' and 'modern'.
 Primitive or "Prim" designers, Quaker inspired and so forth can go in either category, but I put them into "historic" for the most part.

 After the Great Sort there were still too many in-progress projects left (over 40), and I have added more projects as I have found additional UFOs when cleaning out the basement and attic.
-And there's still unopened boxes here and at my parents where even more may lurk; I know there's one big cutwork piece from ASNQ that I kitted up that I haven't found yet.
+And there's still unopened boxes where even more may lurk; I know there's one big cutwork piece from ASNQ that I kitted up that I haven't found yet.

 I have been prioritizing the old unfinished needlework projects in my rotation for the last several years.
 As of March 2023, I am at UFO zero for both knitting and needlework; there are only active projects being currently worked on.
 Unfortunately, the same cannot be said for quilts - there are a dozen of those in various stages of completion.
 I will get to them.